Skip To Content

 • Android—Kerberos (Windows) and LDAP (Linux)

-Members of your organization who perform surveys in the IPS Setup app must be assigned the Editor user type (or higher) and the ArcGIS IPS user type extension.
-Members who only test the indoor positioning system in the IPS Setup app must be assigned the Viewer user type (or higher) and do not require the ArcGIS IPS user type extension.
+Users must sign into the ArcGIS organization licensed for the ArcGIS IPS extension and be assigned the appropriate level of permissions before they can use IPS Setup.
+Members of your organization that perform surveys using the IPS Setup app must be assigned a role with editing capabilities and the ArcGIS IPS user type extension.
+Members that only test the indoor positioning system with the IPS Setup app must have a role that allows them viewing capabilities and does not require the ArcGIS IPS user type extension.